Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 -   All content was written by the developer.

 -   Colors for the site were chosen based on color properties described [here](http://www.colour-affects.co.uk/psychological-properties-of-colours).
-The color green was chosen based on the brand USP 'Balance' while supoorting colors were based on the combinations suggested by [colorcombos](https://www.colorcombos.com).
+The color green was chosen based on the brand USP 'Balance' while supporting colors were based on the combinations suggested by [colorcombos](https://www.colorcombos.com).

 ### Media